pawel22222/React--TodoList/README.md

 ![application view](https://user-images.githubusercontent.com/45629012/151392195-9757e3b1-652e-4be9-977f-d4901cd309cd.PNG)

-A todo list react app is available for viewing on https://psokolowski-react-todolist.netlify.app/
+Application is deployed on: https://psokolowski-react-todolist.netlify.app/

 ## Description

-Aplication allows you to create multiply and manage todo lists.
+Application allows you to create and manage multiple todo lists.

 Other features:

 - marking tasks as completed
 - editing tasks
-- button for deleting completed tasks
+- button for deleting all completed tasks
 - dark and light mode
 - saving data in localstorage